Here at South Tyneside Children and Young Peoples Mental Health Service, we sometimes get asked a range of questions.

 Acronyms Explained

-CWP – Children & Young People’s Well-being Practitioner
+CWP – Children's Psychological Well-being Practitioner

-CYPPCS- Children and Young People's Primary Care Network
+CYP PCN- Children and Young People's Primary Care Network

 CYPS - Children and Young People's Service